 If you choose NOT to trim the 2×4’s then you’ll need to lengthen the seat slat supports, or reduce the gaps between the bench slats as outlined in the Build Plans.

 Step 4: Assemble the legs.

 It’s really the legs that makes this a Modern 2×4 Bench.
-Slightly angled gives it a little elegant look.
+Slightly angled gives it an nice look that’s not boxy.

-Measure and mark 2″ from the bottom edge of each leg.
+Measure and mark as noted from the bottom edge of each leg.
 This is where you’ll attach the cross support pieces.

 - Lay a left leg onto your work surface.

 - Add a little wood glue to one end of the cross support, align it to the edge of the leg and using a right-angle clamp in one hole clamp it to the work surface.